How to Create an Organization of Superstars

 AMA: How do you take the stars’ attitudes and behaviors and get them to the rest of the organization?
 How do you integrate that within the larger culture?

 WS: A lot of people ask us, “How do you change the culture of an organization?
 How do you create an extraordinary high-performing organization like, say, Southwest Airlines or Zappos?”
 And our answer is, “One person at a time.”
 And that one person at a time is by plugging into that greater purpose.
 When we look at underperforming individuals and underperforming organizations, to a phenomenal degree we find that they don't have a clear purpose.
 They have lame mission statements.
 They have PowerPoint slides.
 When we talk about purpose, we’re talking about something that is so energizing that each individual says, “Yeah, that’s the kind of company I want to be part of.
 That’s the kind of person I want to be.”
 And it’s at a whole different level.

 You can learn more about motivating your employees to become stars in these AMA seminars:

-Coaching and Counseling for Outstanding Job Performance
+Coaching for Optimal Job Performance

 The Voice of Leadership: How Leaders Inspire, Influence and Achieve Results